lachjames/NorthernLights/README.md

  - Movie playback works (although it works by first converting all the movies to MP4, and then playing them).
 Eventually, using Xoreos as a reference, I'd like to read the movies directly from .bik format, but that's a lower priority.

 ## What doesn't work
- - Many of the systems currently use reflection to (very significantly) improve the ability of
+ - Many of the systems currently use reflection to (very significantly) improve code readability.
+However, this comes at a performance cost.
+I might have to reimplement some things without reflection (the script system, in particular, is a target for this).
  - The save-load system
  - The effect system (as in, effects on characters, such as heal, damage, ...) is not yet implemented
+ - Combat and gameplay in general are very limited in scope right now.
+Dialog works, and some scripts work (but with large, game-breaking bugs).

 ## Installation (for level editor - engine reimplementation is not ready for prime-time yet)
 Please follow the following steps: